-Her poems are published or forthcoming in ZYZZYVA, Rattle, Figure 1, Bellevue Literary Review, Atticus Review and other journals and anthologies; they have been nominated multiple times for the Pushcart Prize and the Best of the Net.
+Her essays have appeared in The New York Times, The Atlantic, and Huffington Post.
+Her poems are published or forthcoming in Tin House, ZYZZYVA, Figure 1, Bellevue Literary Review, Atticus Review and other journals and anthologies; select poems have been nominated multiple times for the Pushcart Prize and Best of the Net.

 Science & Science Communication